ch office, or one of the wardens, if you wish to volunteer for any of these ministries.

-The Book Club offers fellowship and broadens our horizons through the shared love of reading.
-There are ten members at present, and friends from Holy Saviour and beyond are welcome.
+The Book Club offers fellowship and broadens our horizons through the shared love of reading. friends from Holy Saviour and beyond are welcome.
 We meet once per month.
+Contact Vivian Russell

 Dinner & a Movie

-Meets at 5:30pm on the second Saturday of the month, for a film, food and fellowship. $5.00 “admission”.
-The evening is hosted by Chuck Erion and Anders Bergstron (PhD in film studies) who leads a short discussion following the movie.
+Meets at 5:30pm one Saturday each month, Sept to May, for a film, food and fellowship. $6.00 for food.
+The evening is hosted by Chuck Erion and Anders Bergstrom (PhD in film studies) who leads a short discussion following the movie.
 Please RSVP to Chuck 3 days in advance.

 Eucharistic Lay Visitors

-The Eucharistic Lay Visitors at Holy Saviour bring the church and its Caring Community Ministry to those who cannot attend church.
-The Eucharistic Lay Visitor Ministry administers the Reserved Sacrament to elderly and shut-in Parishioners in their own homes, nursing homes, retirement homes and hospitals.
+Eucharistic Lay Visitors bring the church to those who cannot attend and administers Communion to elderly and shut-in Parishioners in their own homes, nursing or retirement homes and hospitals.

-Any parishioner or family member should notify the Rector, Joy Prittie or the Church Office if they are ill or hospitalized.
+Any parishioner or family member should notify the Rector or the Church Office if they are ill or hospitalized.
 In case of hospitalization, please be sure that the hospital records show the patient as “Church of the Holy Saviour Anglican”.

 In the tradition of Holy Saviour, the Outreach Team continues to faithfully support Monica House, St. John’s Kitchen, Anselma House, the House of Friendship, Renison College, Huron Church Camp and other local agencies.
 The apportionment given to the Diocese that represents a large percentage of our budget is an outreach donation that allows our collective church to achieve broader and more leveraged goals.